Dining Out With Diabetes: Chinese Restaurants

 Chinese food is one of the most popular dining options in North America – many people will admit to having at least one Chinese take out menu stashed in a kitchen drawer.
 However, as is the case with most ethnic cuisine, America’s version of Chinese food tends to differ from traditional preparations in ways that make it challenging to incorporate into a healthy diet.
 People with diabetes need to be especially careful, because certain entrees are high not only high in carbs, but also in fat and sodium.

-The great thing about Chinese food is the tremendous variety that it offers.
+The best thing about Chinese food is the tremendous variety of foods.
 You can eat healthy foods if you look closely at the menu and know what to pick.
-Steamed rice, veggie dishes, and soups are just a few examples of lighter options for people with diabetes who are trying to watch their calories and carbs.
-Even certain beef entrees can be part of your meal plan.
-For example, a 3 oz serving of broccoli with beef and 1/2 a cup of steamed rice from Panda Express has about 300 calories and 20 grams of carbs, an acceptable amount for most diabetes meal plans.
-Veggies are a staple in Chinese dishes and are much lower in carbs than starchy sides like fried noodles.
-Be creative and try bok choy, sprouts, shitake mushrooms, or eggplant as side dishes with 3-4 ounces of meat or tofu.
+Steamed rice, vegetable side dishes, and soups are just a few examples of lighter options for people with diabetes who are trying to watch their calories and carbs.
+For example, an order of Broccoli with Beef with half serving of steamed rice from Panda Express has about 340 calories and 56 grams of carbohydrates.
+That’s close to 4 carb choices if you’re counting carbs.

 • BBQ pork/spare ribs